The Not-So-Magical Side: 8 Unfortunate Jobs in Walt Disney World

 It should come as no great surprise that most of the people visiting guest services aren’t there to tell Disney what a magical place it is.
 And we all know how calm and reasonable the general public can be when they are upset.
 I always make it a point on my Disney vacations to visit guest services in a theme park at least once, just to tell someone there how happy I am and how much I love Disney.
 It’s worth the wait in line just to see the smile on their faces.

-Before Wishes in the Magic Kingdom each night, certain areas of the ground are taped off to delineate where guests may or may not stand while they view.
-So each night, a few lucky cast members spend several hours prior to the fireworks, hunched over, applying what seems like MILES of tape to the pavement.
+Before the fireworks shows in Magic Kingdom each night, certain areas of the ground are taped off to delineate where guests may or may not stand while they view.
+Each night, a few lucky cast members spend several hours prior to the fireworks, hunched over, applying what seems like MILES of tape to the pavement.
 And what is their reward for completing this tedious task?
 The honor of pulling it all back up 30 minutes later!

 3. Parking Lot Attendant